pixelimg

 _dmarc.example.com

-You should observe output that resembles the following (the precise text may differ based on your individual settings):
+You should see output similar to the following (exact text may vary depending on your individual settings):

 _dmarc.example.com text =